HomeDev GuideRecipesAPI Reference

 The component normalizes HTML attributes to their React-compatible equivalents using an internal mapping table.

-These attributes must always be mapped to avoid conflicts with JavaScript or React internals:
+You must map these attributes to avoid conflicts with JavaScript or React internals.

 classclassName